jyellick/obc-docs/api/Openchain API.md

 ### To set up Swagger-UI

 [Swagger](http://swagger.io/) is a convenient package that allows us to describe and document our API in a single file.
-The Openchain REST API is described in [rest_api.json](https://github.com/openblockchain/obc-peer/blob/master/openchain/rest/rest_api.json).
+The Open Blockchain REST API is described in [rest_api.json](https://github.com/openblockchain/obc-peer/blob/master/openchain/rest/rest_api.json).
 To interact with the peer node directly through the Swagger-UI, please follow the instructions below.

 1. You can use Node.js to serve up the rest_api.json locally.
 To do so, make sure you have Node.js installed on your local machine.
 If it is not installed, please download the [Node.js](https://nodejs.org/en/download/) package and install it.